Tekhne/sandbox/README.md

-This project hold demos for various technologies.
+This project holds demos for various technologies.